elifesciences/builder/README.md

     git pull
     ./update.sh

-If you are outside of the eLife organization, make sure the `write-context-to-s3` and `write-keypairs-to-s3` keys in `settings.yml` keys are `False.
-Their use is not supported.
+If you are outside of the eLife organization, make sure to set the `write-context-to-s3` and `write-keypairs-to-s3` keys in `settings.yml` keys are `False`.
+Their use is related to backing up information about the generated resources on an S3 bucket, but the customization of this bucket is not supported yet.

 ## Next